-While SGCN or SAPS status carries no formal legal protections, it helps focus attention on vulnerable plants and animals, stimulate research of poorly known species (in the case of SAPS), and helps conservation efforts for declining species before they meet criteria for listing as threatened or endangered.
+While having a status of SGCN or SAPS does not provide a species with any legal protection, these designations help focus attention on vulnerable plants and animals, stimulate research on data-deficient species, and guide conservation efforts.
+Ideally, strategic conservation efforts will help declining species recover before they meet criteria for listing as threatened or endangered.
 SGCN include plants, invertebrates (like insects, snails, and mussels), and vertebrates (like birds, fish, mammals, and amphibians) that are:

 • state-listed as threatened or endangered;